elixir-europe-training/Learning-Paths-Handbook/docs/chapters/introduction.md

 Accompanied by detailed guidelines, best practices, and examples, the protocol provides a step-by-step approach to failitate creation of effective Learning Paths.
 Its focus is on fostering lifelong learning by providing a structured yet adaptable framework that supports continuous skill development and knowledge acquisition.

-!!! note "Key Properties of Learning Paths"
+!!! info "Key Properties of Learning Paths"

     - **Progressive:** each step builds upon the previous one, gradually increasing in complexity
     - **Directional:** there is a trajectory from the beginning to an end point